Badreddine-chihab/MoroccanBanks_ML/PLAN.md

 Check for trends in TrueTimestamp (seasonality, peaks in reviews).

 🔹 Step 2: Data Visualizations
-✅ Distribution of Star Ratings
+✅ Distribution of Star Ratings done

 Histogram or Pie Chart: Show the proportion of 1-star to 5-star reviews.

-✅ Top Cities by Review Count
+✅ Top Cities by Review Count done

 Bar Chart: Rank cities by the number of reviews.

 ✅ Most Reviewed Banks

 Bar Chart: Show which banks have the most reviews.